 - 1. Chair the Student Organization Code of Conduct Committee meetings. - 2.
 Be present at all conduct related student organization meetings and hearings. - 3.
-Disseminate the policies, procedures and laws governing RSOs and the Student Organization and Leadership Center in Davies Center. - 4.
-Enforce all policies, procedures, rules, and laws governing RSOs. - 2.
-ADVISOR(S) The Senior Coordinator of Engagement and/or the Dean of Students shall be the advisor(s) to the SOCCC and will assist the Student Organization Code of Conduct Committee in its role.
-These are non-voting members of the organization. - D. Meetings and Hearings
+Disseminate the policies, procedures and laws governing RSOs and the - Student Organization and Leadership Center in Davies Center. - 4.
+Enforce all policies, procedures, rules, and laws governing RSOs.

+2. ADVISOR(S) - A designated Dean of Students representative and the Senior Engagement Coordinator shall serve as co-advisor(s) to the SOCCC and will assist the Student Organization Code of Conduct Committee in its role.

+D. Meetings and Hearings